Head of the office of the Human Rights Centre “Memorial” in Grozny, Chechen Republic

 Four years later, during a meeting with members of the security forces, Ramzan Kadyrov issued his “final warning” and stated that “there will be no more”.
 At the time, Oyub not only managed the organisation’s work but also provided consultations for people who came to Memorial with their grievances.
 He provided legal assistance and prepared reports on human rights abuses.
 He constantly travelled to the scene of incidents all over the Chechen Republic, interviewed victims of torture and violence, and the relatives of people who were taken away by armed men to unknown locations and disappeared.
 Oyub looked for eyewitnesses, always with the main concern of providing safety to all those whom he interviewed.

 The last time Oyub received a threat was in December 2017 when the Chechen parliament speaker accused “pseudo defenders who work in various committees and centres, and journalists of the most deceitful media” of prompting international sanctions against high-level authorities, including the Head of Chechnya.
 Kadyrov’s social media accounts were blocked as part of the sanctions.
 Two weeks after this statement, Oyub Titiev was arbitrarily detained.
 In early 2018, he was stopped while driving his car by the police and held incommunicado for several hours.
 The police claimed that they found drugs in his car, but the search was conducted with such significant procedural violations that police had to re-enact it, hours later and in the presence of “witnesses”.
 If convicted, Oyub faces up to 10 years in prison.
 It is clear that this is again a targeted assault to silence him and his human rights work.It's not fair play if you imprison the captain of #TeamBrave.
-President .@PutinRF_Eng we demand… Click To Tweet
+President [email protected]_Eng we demand to #FreeOyub.
+Click To Tweet

 Call on Russia to stop the persecution of human rights defenders:Take action now